 It is crucial to gain expertise of these techniques to enhance your modeling skills to create just anything you want.
 You need to gain further insights into the strengths and drawbacks of both techniques to be able to leverage any one of them or both to successfully handling different modeling scenarios.

 Understanding the strengths and weaknesses of both, enables you to assess which technique will be helpful in a given situation.

-Solid modeling cannot be universally applied to handle needs of all 3D modeling types.
-After mastering this techniques, you must learn about surface modeling methods to consummate your 3D design skills.
+Solid modeling cannot be universally applied to handle the needs of all 3D modeling types.
+However, to begin with, you must learn all about surface modeling in CAD to consummate your 3D design skills.
+That is why make the best use of this article to understand what surface modeling is and then move to the next step.
 Alternately, you can seek the support of seasoned and proficient professionals of renowned 3d modeling companies like ThePro3DStudio for getting generated impeccable models within low turnaround.